MaxPrem/master_text/Multivariate Analysis in NIR Spectroscopy.md

 ### Advantages

 When dealing with large sample sizes for chemical analysis or online process quality control, NIR spectroscopy can save resources and time.
-Assesing multible parameter without losing sample in one meassurement provides a big advantage over wet lab analysis.
+Assessing multiple parameters without losing sample material in one measurement provides a big advantage over wet lab analysis.
  This gives producers and nutritionists better capabilities to monitor variability in crude materials and end products.

 ### Drawbacks